Case studies

 Research method

 If you are conducting your own research, you need to understand whether a case study is the most suitable method for answering your research question(s).
-Look at this introduction to case studies in research and their strengths and weaknesses:
+Look at this introduction to case studies as an in-depth way of researching a specific event, community, or company:

 Time to think about theory